-Bus services need to better connect with the growth of outof-town strategic growth areas such as warehouses and distribution centres, which have developed in Bolton.
-We want our bus services to better connect our town with the job opportunities whilst also supporting connections with Bolton Royal Hospital, supermarkets and other locations where employees need to travel throughout the day.

-We will work with the Combined Authority and our partners to realise better bus services to support those working night-time shift patterns, as currently the bus network does not sufficiently support such working hours.
+Bus services need to better connect with the growth of out-of-town strategic growth areas such as warehouse and distribution centres, which have developed in Bolton.
+We want our bus services to better connect our town with the job opportunities that continue to grow whilst also supporting connections with Bolton Royal Hospital, supermarkets and other locations where employees need to travel throughout the day.
+We will work with the Combined Authority and our partners to realise better bus services to support shift workers.